lizmat/articles/quicker-to-assume.md

 > This currently uses EVAL to construct the closure, which is LTA, but it gives us something functional/testable to work forward from.

 In the close to 10 years since then, only small tweaks and fixes have been applied by a group of Rakudo core developers.
 But the essentially hacky approach of building a string with Raku code, and then [`EVAL`](https://docs.raku.org/routine/EVAL) it, did not change.
-Simply because there were not any alternative solutions.
+Simply because there were no alternative solutions.

 Apart from being hacky, the `EVAL` approach added quite a bit of *runtime* overhead.
 Not only would it take time to create the string with Raku code to be evaluated, and run the evaluation itself (which could potentially happen at compile time, so not a real worry for modules).
 It would also process arguments at runtime.
 That runtime overhead also caused an issue to be made in early 2019: [.assuming is painfully slow](https://github.com/rakudo/rakudo/issues/2599).
 But since there was no alternative approach available, the issue remained dormant for more than 6 years.